(Family Educational Rights and Privacy Act of 1974)

 - The Student Accounts Office retains quarterly financial summaries of student fee payments and individual student files concerning Perkins Loans necessary to meet statutory requirements.

-- The Office of School College Relations (National College of Education) permanently retains information files related to professional study: evaluation, notation, etc.
+- The Office of School College Relations (NCE) permanently retains information files related to professional study: evaluation, notation, etc.

-- The Office of Student Affairs and the Office of the Provost maintain disciplinary records for five years.
+- The Office of Student Experience and the Office of the Provost maintain disciplinary records for five years.

 Students currently or formerly enrolled in the undergraduate or graduate school may request access to their own educational records with the following exceptions: